Sandrine Holt: Acting career

 In 2018, she had a recurring role on Law & Order: Special Victims Unit as Dr. Lisa Abernathy, a clinical psychologist who assesses defendants before their trials.

 In December 2022, Holt was cast in an undisclosed major role in Daredevil: Born Again.
-In March 2023, it was revealed that Holt will portray Vanessa Fisk.
+In March 2023, it was revealed that Holt would be portraying Vanessa Fisk, taking over the role from Ayelet Zurer.
+However, after the creative overhaul, the role was returned to Zurer.

 Personal life

-Holt was married to rock producer/engineer Travis Huff, but later divorced.
+Holt was married to rock producer/engineer Travis Huff, but they later divorced.

 In 2015, she posed nude for the May issue of Allure magazine.